A distribution testing oracle separation between QMA and QCMA: Random distributions over graphs with many connected components

 \section{Random distributions over graphs with many connected components}

 In this subsection, we describe distributions over graphs where the graphs with high probability consist of $\ell$ connected components.
-It should not be surprising that the distribution generated is almost identical to the distribution used by Ambainis, Childs, and Liu \cite{ambainis-childs-liu} in their proof that the expander distinguishing problem requires an exponential number of quantum queries for any deterministic algorithm.
+It should not be surprising that the distribution is almost identical to the distribution used by Ambainis, Childs, and Liu \cite{ambainis-childs-liu} in their proof that the expander distinguishing problem requires an exponential number of quantum queries for any quantum query algorithm in the absence of a proof.
 This is because we will reduce any $\QCMA$ algorithm to an efficient query algorithm for some expander distinguishing problem.

 The lower bound in \cite{ambainis-childs-liu} is crucially a lower bound on the \emph{polynomial degree} of any polynomial that distinguishes two graph distributions.
 From there, it isn't too much to argue that these graph distributions are very close to $\YES$ and $\NO$ instances as prescribed in the expander distinguishing problem; therefore any algorithm solving the expander distinguishing problem must be able to distinguish these two graph distributions.
 Our first goal is to amplify the argument of \cite{ambainis-childs-liu} to a more restricted class of graphs.